How will the Sugar product address GDPR requirements?

 GDPR requires that collected email addresses be automatically opted-out of receiving marketing emails.
 Emails can be opted-in only by request of the individual.
 Customers who capture leads electronically on web forms should default email address to opted-out.

 By default, Sugar creates an implicit opt-in for all new email addresses, which would violate the regulation.
-A new global setting will be added where admins can specify if new email addresses default to opted-out or opted-in.
+A new global setting has been added where admins can specify if new email addresses default to opted-out or opted-in.
 Customers who need to comply with the regulation should set the default to opt-out.

-Further, if an email is opted out, a clear visual indicator will be provided wherever the email address is displayed in Sugar.
+Further, if an email is opted out, a clear visual indicator is provided wherever the email address is displayed in Sugar.
 Users can still send business-legitimate emails but should not send send marketing materials.

 Customers should only process data that is relevant to their business purposes.
 Any data on individuals that is not relevant should be removed.
 These unneeded fields can easily be removed via Studio.